The Reluctant Debutante (film): Production

 It was the second of three movies Sandra Dee and John Saxon made together.

 Reception

 Box office

 The Reluctant Debutante was the 12th most popular film at the British box office in 1959.
 According to MGM records it earned $1,555,000 in the US and Canada and $1,425,000 elsewhere resulting in a loss of $355,000.

 Critical

 Variety called it "refreshing and prettily dressed".

+Stanley Kauffmann of The New Republic described The Reluctant Debutante as a "cream-puff".